On January 10, 2016, at the age of 69 and after 18 months of battling cancer, David Bowie has become stardust.

 Within all of this swirling creativity and international success, however, also emerged addiction, paranoia, and depression.
 Despite the tragedy of an untimely death at 69, we are arguably fortunate not to have lost David Bowie at 29.
-The skinny armed, pale creature that embodied his mid 70s stage persona, The Thin White Duke, or the discombobulated, dying spaceman that shaped his role in the film The Man Who Fell to Earth were not just an acts of alien, androgynous showmanship.
+The skinny armed, pale creature that embodied his mid 70s stage persona, The Thin White Duke, or the discombobulated, dying spaceman that shaped his role in the film were not just an acts of alien, androgynous showmanship.
 They were the direct result of a horrendous cocaine dependency.

 It is a tragedy that many of the most intelligent, sensitive, and open-minded people out there are most often the ones who succumb to an early death for these very reasons.
 Bowie, luckily, was not one of them.
 He went on to spend the late 70s in West Berlin, where he became clean from drugs and also created three experimental albums: Low, Heroes, and Lodger, which together are now known as his Berlin Trilogy.
 He also produced an album for Iggy Pop, another rock legend who had come to Berlin in order to kick his addictions (perhaps not the best place on earth to do that).
 As in London and in New York, Bowie’s observations of Berlin’s cultural environment compelled him to make creations utterly different from what he had done before.